The Miz: Main roster beginnings (2006–2007)

-At Royal Rumble on January 28, 2007, The Miz entered in the Royal Rumble match as the 29th entrant, but only lasted seven seconds before being eliminated by The Great Khali.
-On the February 2 episode of SmackDown, Miz defeated Matt Hardy once again with assistance from Joey Mercury.
-Following a brief absence from television, The Miz returned on the March 9 episode of SmackDown! to host an interview segment named Miz TV.
-After the unsuccessful segment, The Miz returned to in-ring competition with a more intense style and began to pick up wins once again.
+At Royal Rumble on January 28, 2007, the Miz entered in the Royal Rumble match as the 29th entrant, but only lasted seven seconds before being eliminated by The Great Khali.
+On the February 2 episode of SmackDown!, the Miz defeated Matt Hardy once again with assistance from Joey Mercury.
+Following a brief absence from television, the Miz returned on the March 9 episode of SmackDown! to host an interview segment named Miz TV.
+After the unsuccessful segment, the Miz returned to in-ring competition with a more intense style and began to pick up wins once again.

-Miz was drafted to the ECW brand on June 17 as part of the 2007 supplemental draft.
+The Miz was drafted to the ECW brand on June 17 as part of the 2007 supplemental draft.
 He was absent from the first few weeks of ECW, though he was the subject of backstage mentions between matches and had several short Miz TV Crashes ECW video segments.
 He made his debut on the July 10 episode of ECW in a match against Nunzio, which he won.

-Soon after, The Miz found new managers in Kelly Kelly, Layla El and Brooke Adams.
+Soon after, the Miz found new managers in Kelly Kelly, Layla El and Brooke Adams.
 He then began a feud with Balls Mahoney after Kelly Kelly began to fall in love with Mahoney on screen.
-On the October 2 episode of ECW, it was revealed that Miz owned the contracts of Kelly Kelly, Layla and Brooke Adams; and he used this excuse to stop Kelly from going out with Mahoney.
+On the October 2 episode of ECW, it was revealed that the Miz owned the contracts of Kelly Kelly, Layla and Brooke Adams; and he used this excuse to stop Kelly from going out with Mahoney.
 He was nominated at Cyber Sunday on October 28 to face CM Punk for the ECW Championship.
 He won the vote, but lost the match.
-Later that month, he formed a tag team with Johnny Nitro.
+Later that month, he formed a tag team with John Morrison.